JTG is becoming plastic-free

 Updates:

-• I aim to phase out plastic by 2022 for all full-sized products that do not need to be prepared in a container where it's important for me to see if it has correctly layered inside (i.e. eye makeup remover, leave in hair conditioner) ...... update at of April 2020: I haven't had any opportunity to pursue this since COVID-19 has impacted my day-to-day operations and supply chain; I can no longer commit to this date, and will update it when I have more news.
+- I aimed to phase out plastic by 2022 for all full-sized products that do not need to be prepared in a container where it's important for me to see if it has correctly layered inside (i.e. eye makeup remover, leave in hair conditioner).
+However by April 2020 I was already starting to discover the ways COVID-19 was impacting my day-to-day operations and supply chain; I can no longer commit to this date, and will update it when I have more news.
+Now, still in May 2024 I'm not always able to get the packaging I need.
+I've also been asked by many people to hang onto plastic a little longer for two reasons 1) affordability during an inflation/greed-flation crisis 2) safety for those with nickel allergies